Waluigi: Other video games

+Waluigi is the main character in an official Nintendo Adobe Flash browser video game titled Waluigi's Toenail Clipping Party Waluigi's Foot Fault.
+The game was released online in 2000 to promote the then-upcoming Mario Tennis game.
+The game tasks players with trimming Waluigi's toenails and catching the clippings in a jar.
+The game is no longer available and is considered to be lost.
+The video game was originally hosted at www.waluigi.com, which now redirects to the official Nintendo website.
+Fans and archivists have been unable to retrieve or restore the game, although a directory of files related to the game has been found.

 In the Super Smash Bros. series, starting with Brawl, Waluigi appears as a non-playable Assist Trophy item.
 When Waluigi was revealed as an Assist Trophy but not a playable character for Super Smash Bros. for Nintendo 3DS and Wii U, game director Masahiro Sakurai jokingly stated that "just because you try hard doesn't mean you'll make it into the battle".
 He was again excluded as a playable character but instead used as an example for destroying Assist Trophies during the gameplay reveal of Super Smash Bros.
 Ultimate.

 Waluigi makes minor appearances in other video games.
 In Game & Watch Gallery 4, he is an opponent of Luigi in the Boxing game.
 He appears in Super Mario Maker as an unlockable Mystery Mushroom costume for Mario to wear in the Super Mario Bros. style.
 Although he does not make an appearance in Paper Mario: The Thousand-Year Door, Mario can be dressed in the colours of Waluigi.
 In 2016, he was introduced alongside other core Mario characters to the Minecraft: Wii U Edition as a skin in the Super Mario Mash-Up Pack.
 In Super Mario Odyssey, an outfit modelled after Waluigi's own can be purchased in-game and worn by Mario after the player has collected enough Power Moons.
 A Rabbid version of Waluigi named Bwaluigi appears as a boss alongside Wario's Rabbid counterpart Bwario in Mario + Rabbids Kingdom Battle.

-Merchandise
+Promotion and reception

 Waluigi has appeared in official branded merchandise, such as plush dolls, clothing, and food packaging.
 His purple colour scheme and design have been used on official Nintendo Switch controllers.
 In April 2016, Nintendo released an amiibo of Waluigi as part of a set of seven Super Mario amiibo figures.